How To Sell Audiobooks Online and Make Money From Your Voice

 Aside from ACX, you can also hire narrators through other freelance marketplaces including Voiceovers.com, Upwork, and Bodalgo.

-How to sell audiobooks with Sellfy
+How to sell audiobooks without any technical headaches

 The platform is super easy to use and doesn’t charge any hidden fees, which makes it perfect for new sellers.